waelhammoudeh/overpass-4-slackware/migrate_to_planet_update/README.md

 #### Create "getdiff" directory:

-  In your region directory create "getdiff" directory.
+  In your **work** directory create "getdiff" directory.
 In that directory create a new configuration file with the name "getdiff.conf" with following lines:

   ```
   # This is a brief getdiff.conf
-  DIRECTORY = /path/to/region
+  DIRECTORY = /path/to/{WORK}

-  # replace /path/to/region with real path to your region directory.
+  # replace "/path/to/{WORK}"  with real path to your work directory.
   ```

   The file is needed because most of you have "getdiff.conf" somewhere and we need